TheBookKnight/jsSeleniumChaiMocha/README.md

 1. Used NodeJS and NPM.
 Helpful resource: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
 2. Setup your editor or IDE.
 I used _Visual Studio Code_
-3. (optional) I downloaded HomeBrew
+3. _Optional_ I downloaded HomeBrew (since NPM might not downloaded the packages correctly)

 ## Step 1: Download all necessary dependencies for Selenium